physicsturtle/physicsturtle_old/about.md

 One of the things that I hope will make this website stand out is that I will very explicitly calculate everything, requiring the reader to fill in minimal details in derivations and solutions.
 The website was created on Tuesday June 12, 2018.

+As for the author, I am currently an undergraduate studying Engineering Physics.
+I have been interested in education for a few years now, and have been trying to get this project off the ground for a long time.
+Let's see where it goes.